pmean/build-website/text/07/IncreasingTrend.md

 The odds ratio (in the column labeled Exp(B)) is 1.398, which I typically round to 1.40.
 This estimate tells you that the estimated increase in odds is 40% for each unit increase.
-Note that a \"unit\" here is a four year chunk of time.
+Note that a "unit" here is a four year chunk of time.
 If you had coded year as 1992, 1996, etc., here is what the output would look like